JohnathonBowers/Algorithms/README.md

 # Algorithms
-This repository contains various algorithms I have written.
-I have numbered them in the order in which I wrote them.
+This repository contains algorithms I have written in response to various prompts.
+I have numbered them according to the general order in which I wrote them.